phaethom/raspberry-pi4j-samples/README.md

 It uses the [PI4J library](http://pi4j.com).

 ---
+This project contains Java code, mostly translated from Python, dedicated to usually *one* board (like BMP180, LSM303, etc).
+More consistant samples can be found in the RasPISamples project, where several components have been assembled together.
+Do take a look, it also comes with a readme file.

+---
 To build it, clone this project, make sure the scripts named <code>makeall</code> and <code>gradlew</code> are executable, and execute <code>makeall</code>.
 <pre>
  Prompt> chmod +x makeall gradlew